wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 More than one countdown can be displayed on the same page, each instance with its individual settings and configuration.

 Events import plugins are supported.
-[Easy Recurring Events][5] is available for download
+[View plugins][5] available for download

+[Project home page][6]

 For complete list of features [see this page][4]

 **Coming soon**

-* More event import plugins for popular event management plugins and services (like Google Calendar).
+* More event import plugins for popular event management plugins and services.

 * More animation profiles.